A centre of excellence for innovative trade policy research.

 Online Diploma in International Trade Policy

-This course is designed to help you understand how government policy, geopolitics, business, and technology impact international trade and learn how to apply conceptual and analytical tools to analyse trade policy.
-Sign up to join the module 'Trade and Sustainability' starting 26 Jan 2026.
+Our new online course is designed to help you understand how government policy, geopolitics, business, and technology impact international trade and learn how to apply conceptual and analytical tools to analyse trade policy.

 Trade policy animations